 The Company maintains two primary retirement plans in which the named executive officers are eligible to participate on the same basis as broad categories of employees - a Profit Sharing Plan and a 401(k) Plan.
-Most of the Company's shore-based employees are eligible to participate in the Profit Sharing Plan.
+Most of the Company's shorebased employees are eligible to participate in the Profit Sharing Plan.
 The aggregate contributions made to the plan by the Company are allocated among the participants according to base salary.
-All employees of the Company are eligible to participate in the 401(k) Plan, under which the Company matches employee contributions in an amount up to 3% of an employee's base salary.
+All employees of the Company are eligible to participate in the Company matches employee contributions in an amount up to 3% of an employee's base salary.